 As I thought about it, being responsible meant doing my best to be a good friend and helping her enjoy her life.
 I had no idea what that meant for her, as my needs and desires were likely very different.
 I felt that if I listened to Violet the way Anala listened to me, I could be the kind of friend Violet needed.

-The pizza hadn’t arrived, so I called Bianca to confirm that she and Shelly would be visiting on Wednesday, then called Phoebe to confirm our date on Friday.
+The pizza hadn't arrived, so I called Bianca to confirm that she and Shelly would be visiting on Wednesday, then called Phoebe to confirm our date on Friday.
 I had a pretty good idea that it would be our last date unless something significant changed.
-I’d been tempted to simply cancel our date, but in the end, I didn’t see any more harm in going out with her than I’d had with having dinner with Lily.
-It was simply a matter of being honest with Phoebe as I had with Lily and Rachel.
+I'd been tempted to simply cancel, but in the end, I didn't see any more harm in going out with her than I'd had with having dinner with Lily.
+It was simply a matter of being honest with Phoebe the way I had been with both Lily and Rachel.

 "How did your first two days in your new role go?"
 Anala asked when we met for coffee on Tuesday evening.